jlindsey/rutty/README.md

 TODO
 ----

+* Add negation to tag query (eg something like "'foo' AND !'bar'" or "'foo' AND NOT 'bar'")
 * Refactor defaults config YAML to allow for a broader range of configuration options (max number of threads, default output format, etc)
 * Implement `rutty upgrade` action, which will upgrade your config files to the latest version